idematos/dematos.dev/README.md

 ## License
-The platform code is under the [MIT License](https://opensource.org/license/MIT).
+The source code is under the [MIT License](https://opensource.org/license/MIT).
 The assets and text content are under the [BY-NC-SA4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).